 When your chainsaw quits after it gets hot, either the engine is experiencing a problem with the fuel flow, or there is a problem with the spark.
-Our engineers noted that this is a common occurrence on older-model chainsaws.
+This is a common occurrence on older-model chainsaws.

-So, we recommend replacing your spark plugs and keeping your gas lines clear, and you can reduce the chances of this problem recurring.
+So, you better replace your spark plugs and keep your gas lines clear.
+This way, you can reduce the chances of this problem recurring.
 While you’re at it, you might as well replace your chainsaw’s chain or bar.
 However, before ordering replacement parts, check the sizing chart for Stihl chainsaw chains and bars to make sure you have the correct size for your chainsaw.

 What happens when you put too much fuel on the chainsaw?